Integrating Microsoft Copilot Agents with Office Add-Ins: What Developers Need to Know

 Microsoft Build 2025 delivered what is arguably the most significant shift in the Office add-in development model since the introduction of the web add-in platform itself: add-ins can now be bundled with Copilot agents, allowing a single unified package to deliver both traditional task pane functionality and conversational AI capabilities.
 For developers and organisations that have invested in custom Office add-ins, this is not just a new feature – it is a fundamental change in how users will discover, interact with, and derive value from your extensions.
+The integration of Copilot agents with Office add-ins is part of Microsoft’s broader strategy to deliver AI-powered services across its productivity ecosystem.

 At McKenna Consultants, we have been building Microsoft Office add-ins for enterprise clients for over a decade, from the early days of COM and VSTO through to the modern web-based platform.
 We have been working with the unified manifest and Copilot integration capabilities since they became available in preview.
 This article explains what the integration means, how it works technically, and how to plan an add-in that works effectively through both the traditional task pane and through Copilot chat.